Why Your Coaching Business Needs More Than Just a Pretty Landing Page

 They Don't Ask About Your Goals

 If a designer only talks about aesthetics, they don't understand business.
-A good designer asks: "What's your primary conversion goal?"
+A good designer asks: "What's your primary goal?"
 "Where do most of your leads come from?"
-"What's your current conversion rate?"
+"What are your current offerings?"
 "Who is your ideal client?"

 If they don't ask these questions, they're building a decoration, not a tool.